 Once we send the Court your claim, they will provide a timetable on how the matter will proceed.
 This will be explained to you by your specialist.

-In the case of serious cycling accidents, we understand the need for specialist medical care and additional support both financially and emotionally.
+In the case of a serious accident, we understand the need for specialist medical care and additional support both financially and emotionally.
 Accidents can have a devastating impact on the lives of both you and your family.
-Our specialist team are here to support you in more than just your claim.
-If you or a loved one have been involved in a cycling accident that has caused severe injuries, we will be here to assist you in arranging the appropriate rehabilitation and care to aid your recovery.
+Our specialist firm are here to support you in more than just your claim.
+If you or a loved one have been involved in an accident that has caused severe injuries, we will be here to assist you in arranging the appropriate rehabilitation and care to aid your recovery.